meterXu/selenium-ide/docs/introduction/faq.md

 _Option 1: Add it while recording_

 1. While recording, right click on the element you want to hover over
-2. From the menu that appears click `Selenium IDE` and then `Mouse Over`
+2. From the menu that appears click `JetRecord` and then `Mouse Over`
 3. Confirm the `Mouse Over` test step is in the correct location in your test (and drag-and-drop it to a different location if need-be)

 _Option 2: Add it by hand in the test editor_